 - Whenever buying your grocery, especially for cut meats, ensure that it is fresh.
 They have meat cuts available in grocery stores already, so you won't have to worry about butchering it yourself.
 If buying at a local market, find out when they usually open for the day to have a high propensity to get the freshest meat available.

 - Do not overcook the vegetables.
 You have to maintain that crunch.
 Whether you like the meat crispy or soggy, you would not want it any other way with the veggies.
 It has to be totally crunchy.
 Also, blanching the vegetables in mins will do the trick in keeping it fresh.

-- For a more happy experience cooking this menu, you can cook the dressing ahead of time and then chill it in the fridge until you use it.
+- For a more happy experience cooking this menu, you can cook the sweet and sour sauce ahead of time and then chill it in the fridge until you use it.
 It will surely stay okay for a week; make sure that it is refrigerated.

 - If you want to maintain the crispness of the meat, separate the meat and the gravy.
-Just serve it separately and let the diners po day yours in the dressing themselves.
+Just serve it separately and let the diners put in the dressing themselves.
 With this, they can control how much of the dressing they want in their meat.

 - For a more enjoyable dining experience, eat the sugary and vinegary pork recipes with chopsticks.
 The taste of the food will also be affected by the cutlery that you choose.
 Trust us, and it's worth the struggle.

 - For a healthier alternative, you may want to make this recipe using an air fryer.
 This is ideal for health-conscious family members that are mindful of their nutritional calorie intake but still want the best version of the recipe.
 Just cook the pork using an air fryer at 380 degrees Fahrenheit for 3 minutes.